 Their tents are built to last – you'll be using yours for years.

 Big Agnes was founded in 2000 with the idea of making the best gear possible to help folks to get outside and chase their dreams.
-They successfully took on an already saturated market by producing great quality gear.
+They successfully took on an already saturated tent market by producing great quality gear.
 Oh, they make fantastic sleeping bags too.